Programs

 As they prepare their evidence, programs should ensure that the evidence is identifiable and accessible to the visiting team in the supporting materials submitted: relevant syllabi, assignments, course schedules, and/or instructional materials.
 Consider tools such as a rubric in the program’s assessment that evaluates students’ ability for this part of the criterion and report on the results of that assessment.
 Demonstrate how the program has used those results to make changes or improvements to the program.

 Programs may provide both curricular and non-curricular activities as evidence.
 The narrative in the APR and supporting evidence will need to demonstrate that all students had substantially similar learning experiences for each PC, even if not all students had the same experience.
 A curricular example would be all students taking one required elective from a list of three courses covering different aspects of the dynamics between the built and natural environments (PC.3).
-A non-curricular activity might be a program requirement to work with a community group or organization that have different social contexts but provide opportunities to apply effective collaboration skills (PC.8).
+A non-curricular activity might be a program requirement to work with a community group or organization that has different social contexts but provides opportunities to apply effective collaboration skills (PC.8).

 There is a section in the beginning of the APR template that asks programs to provide a narrative regarding progress made on each Not Met SPC from the last visit.
 Depending on which SPC it is, it may be evaluated as part of a more comprehensive PC or SC as part of the 2020 Conditions.
 In this section, the program could state that the SPC is no longer specifically required under the 2020 Conditions and therefore the program decided to (options):